sighupio/getting-started/distro-on-vms/README.md

 ```

 This first piece of configuration defines where to find the PKI files (created in step 1), and the SSH connection details for the `root` user.
-`keyPath` can be a relative or an absolute path.
+`keyPath` can be a relative or an absolute path to the SSH private key.

 #### Common DNS zone and networking